0xjet/ccc/hostilities/hostilities.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topics of **TBD**
+This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of why cyberspace is such a hostile environment.
+It provides a short introduction to the history of the Internet and its major themes.
+It then discusses types of threats and abuse (the _what_), opponents (the _who_) and their intent (the _why_).
+The module concludes with a debate on how we got here and why security is hard.

-privacy and surveillance as practiced by governments and commercial firms.
-This is a huge area that connects with many other cyber and non-cyber issues.
-The purpose of this module is to provide a rather superficial historical overview of these topics and identify current debates and conflicting views.

 **Learning Outcomes**
 * Understand the history and development of the Internet and its security and privacy problems.
 * Recognize different types of security incidents as classified by taxonomies used by CSIRTs.
-* Know the different types of opponents and their intent, motivations and means.
+* Know the different types of opponents and their intent, motivations, and means.
 * Discuss and analyze the technical, legal, and ethical challenges relating to security and privacy in cyberspace.

-[//]: # (jet - verbs: {define, examine, identify, analyze, discuss, assess, propose, understand})

 ## Topics / draft of contents